Reasons for Different Results in SmartPLS 4

 Using Binary Predictors in SmartPLS 4

-In SmartPLS 4, binary variables and constructs are therefore kept unstandardized (i.e., in their original 0/1 coding).
-The resulting coefficients are unstandardized coefficients that represent the effect of a category change — specifically, the effect of the “1” category compared to the “0” reference category.
+In SmartPLS 4, binary variables and constructs are therefore kept unstandardized (they are dummy-coded as 0/1).
+The resulting coefficients are partially standardized coefficients that represent the effect of a category change — specifically, the effect of the category that is coded “1” compared to the “0” reference category — in standard deviations of the outcome (dependent variable).
+For example, a 0.4 effect of a binary variable implies a change of 0.4 standard deviations on the outcome variable when changing from the reference category “0” to the other category “1”.

 Binary Data: No Mean Replacement for Missing Values